Béla Kéler: Penultimate visit to native Bardejov (1873)

-In London and Manchester (1874–1875)
+London and Manchester (1874–1875)

 In Wiesbaden during the first half of 1874, Kéler was preparing for his English tour.
 In September 1874, Kéler was invited for four weeks to London, where from September 5 until October 2, he directed with other conductors a hundred-member orchestra at the Royal Opera House Covent Garden in a concert series called Grand Instrumental and Vocal Promenade Concerts.
 The orchestra comprised members of the orchestras of the Royal Italian Opera, Covent Garden, Theatre Royal Drury Lane and Royal Philharmonic Society.
 During his London engagement, Kéler learned that King Oskar II of Sweden, had bestowed a gold medal Litteris et Artibus upon him for his contributions to science and arts.
 On the front face of the medal there was a portrait of the ruling Swedish king, while the back face bears the Latin sign Litteris et Artibus, in translation to literature and arts.
 The medal was made of silver, its surface gilded, and it still is being awarded to this day.
 It was rarely bestowed on artists without Swedish citizenship.

 Following the end of Kéler's engagement in London he received an offer to perform three concerts in Manchester, at the great hall of the Free Trade Hall on Peter Street, which served as the main Manchester concert hall until 1996.
 Kéler performed concerts on October 17, 19, and 24 as part of Mr. de Jong's Popular Concerts series.
 Kéler took turns with de Jong in leading the approximately 60-member orchestra.

 Kéler entertained the idea of moving permanently from Wiesbaden to London, especially since his intended overseas engagement in which he has been showing his interest for two years did not materialize.
 Until the summer of 1875, Kéler was not able to obtain further engagements, and so he planned to return to Wiesbaden.
 After the return to Wiesbaden until the end of 1875, Kéler did not find any concert engagement.

-In Berlin’s Stadtpark (1876)
+Berlin's Stadtpark (1876)

 During the second half of 1875 and the first half of 1876 Kéler primarily composed.
 Since Kéler was afraid of further deterioration of his health, he left in the middle of July 1876 for a several-week-long wellness stay in Bad Ems.
 During the stay there, Kéler received an offer for a 14-day engagement in Berlin.
 Kéler conducted the Berliner Sinfonie-Capelle at six concerts in the Stadtpark from July 30 to August 12.
-Members of this orchestra subsequently became the basis for The Berlin Philharmonic.
+Members of this orchestra subsequently became the basis for the Berlin Philharmonic.
 Kéler in Berlin, just like in London, was unable to secure the post of a permanent conductor with one of the local orchestras, and so he returned to Wiesbaden during October.